onify/blueprint-freshservice-create-update-ticket/README.md

 # Onify Blueprint: Create and update ticket in Freshservice

 [Freshservice](https://freshservice.com/) is a modern ITSM tool from [Freshworks](https://www.freshworks.com/).
-This Blueprint shows how to create and update a ticket in Freshservice via REST API.
+In this Blueprint we show how to first create a new ticket and then update the same ticket and last but not least we add a note to the ticket.
+Everyting is done through [Freshservice REST API](https://api.freshservice.com/).

 ![Onify Blueprint: Create and update ticket in Freshservice](flow.png "Flow")